navinskyy/encrypting-thunderbird/README.md

 Open the encrypted message again.

-Confirm that Thunderbird can decrypt the message.
+Confirm that Thunderbird can decrypt the message when the correct private key is available.

-Expected Result

-🔑 YOURNAME PRIVATE KEY
-          │
-          ▼
-   🔓 Decrypt Message
-          │
-          ▼
-   📖 Readable Message

-🛠️ TROUBLESHOOTING
+🛠️ PART 10 — TROUBLESHOOTING

-❌ "Cannot Encrypt — No key available"
+Problem 1 — "Cannot Encrypt — No key available"

-Cause: The sender does not have a usable public key for the recipient.
+Cause: The sender does not currently have a usable public key for the recipient.

 Check

-cs Thunderbird
-      ↓
+Open Thunderbird on the cs account.

-OpenPGP Key Manager
+Open OpenPGP Key Manager.

-      ↓
-yourname PUBLIC KEY
+Confirm that the yourname public key is present.

+Confirm that the key is associated with yourname@bdo.ph.com.

+Solution

-Solution: Import the yourname public key if it is missing.
+Import the yourname public key if it is missing.

-👀 "The recipient can read the message immediately"
+Problem 2 — The Recipient Can Read the Message Immediately

-Cause: This is normally expected when the recipient's private key is installed in Thunderbird.
+This is normally expected when the recipient's private key is installed in Thunderbird.

 Thunderbird can automatically decrypt the message for the authorized recipient.

-ℹ️ Automatic decryption does not mean the message was sent as plaintext.
+Important: Automatic decryption does not mean that the message was sent as plaintext.

-Test: Make the recipient's private key unavailable and examine the behavior of the encrypted message.
+To test encryption, make the recipient's private key unavailable and examine the encrypted message.

-📎 "The .asc attachment is missing"
+Problem 3 — The .asc Attachment Is Missing

 The .asc file is a public-key attachment, not the encrypted message.

-If you specifically want Thunderbird to attach a public key to a message, check the account's OpenPGP/end-to-end encryption settings and the signing/public-key attachment options available in your Thunderbird version.
+If you specifically want Thunderbird to attach a public key to a message:

+Open the account's OpenPGP/end-to-end encryption settings.

+Review the signing and public-key attachment options available in your Thunderbird version.

+Enable the appropriate public-key attachment option if available.

-🔐 The presence or absence of an .asc attachment does not determine whether the email itself is encrypted.
+Important: The presence or absence of an .asc attachment does not determine whether the email itself is encrypted.

-✅ FINAL LAB CHECKLIST
+✅ PART 11 — FINAL LAB CHECKLIST

-Before completing the laboratory
+Before Completing the Laboratory

-🔑 cs has a working OpenPGP key pair.
+cs has a working OpenPGP key pair.

-🔑 yourname has a working OpenPGP key pair.
+yourname has a working OpenPGP key pair.

-📤 cs has yourname's public key.
+cs has yourname's public key.

-🛡️ yourname's private key is kept secret.
+yourname's private key is kept secret.

-🔒 cs can select Encrypt when composing to yourname.
+cs can select Encrypt when composing to yourname.

-✅ Thunderbird reports Message Is Encrypted.
+Thunderbird reports Message Is Encrypted.

-🔓 yourname can decrypt the message with the correct private key.
+yourname can decrypt the message when the correct private key is available.

-🚫 yourname cannot decrypt it when the corresponding private key is unavailable.
+yourname cannot decrypt the message when the corresponding private key is unavailable.

-📎 Any .asc attachment is understood as a public-key file, not the encrypted message.
+Any .asc attachment is understood as a public-key file, not the encrypted message.

 📚 QUICK REFERENCE

-The Three Things to Remember

-┌────────────────────────────────────────────────────────┐
+Action

+Key Required

+Encrypt an email to yourname

+yourname public key

+Decrypt an email received by yourname

+yourname private/secret key

+Share with the sender

+Public key

+Keep protected

+Private/secret key

-│                    🔐 OPENPGP                          │
+🔐 REMEMBER
-├────────────────────────────────────────────────────────┤
-│                                                        │
-│  ① PUBLIC KEY                                          │
-│     ↓                                                  │
-│     Used by the sender to ENCRYPT                     │ │                                                        │
-│  ② ENCRYPTED MESSAGE                                   │
-│     ↓                                                  │
-│     Can only be opened with the matching secret key   │ │                                                        │
-│  ③ PRIVATE / SECRET KEY                                │
-│     ↓                                                  │
-│     Used by the recipient to DECRYPT                  │ │                                                        │
-└────────────────────────────────────────────────────────┘

-🔑 KEY RULE

-PUBLIC KEY → 🔒 ENCRYPT
+PUBLIC KEY → ENCRYPT

-PRIVATE KEY → 🔓 DECRYPT
+PRIVATE KEY → DECRYPT

 <div align="center">